 - trafficking in stolen motor vehicles,

-Moreover, the Court pointed out that there is a fundamental protection against extradition to states where there is a threat of the death penalty, torture or other inhuman or degrading treatment.
+In addition, the Court pointed out that there is a fundamental protection against extradition to such states where there is a threat of the death penalty, torture or other inhuman or degrading treatment or punishment (violation of Art.
+3 of the European Convention on Human Rights).

-In its judgment of 02.04.2020 – C-897/19 PPU, the ECJ held that Article 18 TFEU (non-discrimination on the grounds of nationality) and Article 21 TFEU (freedom of movement and residence of Union citizens), as interpreted in the Petruhhin judgment, do not apply if the person concerned is not an EU citizen.
-In the case of an Icelandic national, however, the ECJ ruled that EU law was also applicable because Iceland is a party to the EEA Agreement, which, as an agreement under international law concluded by the EU, is an integral part of EU law.
-The third-country Iceland belongs to the Schengen area and is a contracting party to the EEA Agreement.
-It also participates in the Common European Asylum System and has concluded an agreement with the Union on the surrender procedure.
+In its judgment of 02.04.2020 – C-897/19 PPU, the European Court of Justice held that Article 18 TFEU (non-discrimination on the grounds of nationality) and Article 21 TFEU (freedom of movement and residence of Union citizens), as interpreted in the Petruhhin judgment, do not apply if the person concerned is not an EU citizen.
+However, in the case of an Icelandic national, the ECJ ruled that EU law was also applicable because Iceland is a party to the European Economic Area (EEA Agreement), which was concluded with the EU states.
+Thus, this agreement was also an integral part of Union law.
+In addition, third-country Iceland belongs to the Schengen area, participated in the Common European Asylum System, and concluded an agreement with the Union on the surrender procedure.

-The ECJ thus ruled for extradition cases of nationals of EFTA States that preference should be given to exchange information with the EFTA State of which the person concerned is national to allow them to submit a request for surrender of his nation for prosecution.
-Since Framework Decision 2002/584 did not apply to Iceland, surrender could be considered based on the Convention on surrender procedures, the provisions of which were very similar to those of the Framework Decision.
+The Court of Justice thus rules for extradition cases of nationals of EFTA States (Iceland, Lichtenstein, Norway) that the exchange of information with the EFTA State of which the person concerned is a citizen must be given priority to allow them to submit a request for the surrender of his citizen for prosecution, Since the Framework Decision 2002/584 did not apply to Iceland, submission could be considered based on the Surrender Convention, the provisions of which were very similar to those of the Framework Decision.

-The law firm Schlun & Elseven is available 24 hours a day to advise you and help you in any extradition law situation.
-Our extradition law team have worked with clients from around the world in extradition law cases.
+Schlun & Elseven Rechtsanwälte PartG is available 24 hours a day to advise you and help you in any extradition law situation.
 Our offices are located in Cologne, Aachen and Düsseldorf, and we have conference room facilities around Germany.
 We can be reached from anywhere in the world through different communication options.
-Call us at +49 241 4757140 or send us a message by e-mail to firstname.lastname@example.org or use our online form.
+Call us at 0241 4757140 or send us an e-mail to email@example.com or use our online form.